 Those who have worked in different organizations and on various initiatives know that the definition of the Project Manager (PM) role varies from one organization to another and across departments within the same organization.
 On one extreme of the spectrum, a project manager is simply scheduling meetings, recording minutes, and publishing decisions and action items.
-On the other side, a project manager is actually driving an initiative and is held accountable for the project outcome.
+On the other side, a project manager is actually driving an initiative and is held accountable for the projects outcome.

 Most of the standard definitions of the project manager role mention planning, execution, monitoring, organizing, managing people and resources, and running the project on a day-to-day basis.
 Some reference responsibility for the outcome of the project, but a few mention leadership at all.

 Project leaders have two key facets:

 This constitutes a grasp of the tactical aspects of project management such as creating a project plan, staffing and managing a team, organizing, assigning, and following up on tasks, managing schedule and budget, publishing status reports, managing issues and risks, controlling change, managing stakeholders, making sure project deliverables are completed, securing signoff, as well as running meetings and other day-to-day project activities and closing the project.